OliverW10/food/README.md

 Run `npx expo run:android` then press a

-getting `TypeError: The "readableStream" argument must be an instance of ReadableStream.
-Received an instance of ReadableStream`
+For some reason I get `TypeError: The "readableStream" argument must be an instance of ReadableStream.
+Received an instance of ReadableStream` when putting 'use server'; at the top of the file instead of in each server function/component

 ## Setup (IOS Dev build on phone)